paquettm/paquettm/Resume_Writing.md

 ## Styling

 Use a professional style for your resume that does not contain too many colors and fonts.
-Visit canva.com to get inspired about which template you can use.
+You may visit canva.com to get inspired about which template you can use.
+But be careful: Applicant Tracking Systems (ATS) now filter through resumes before these reach the recruiters.
+Formatting your resume the wrong way may get it rejected even before you had a chance.
+For more information on this, read on.

 ## Revisiting the Above with DO'S and DON'Ts